RITESHMOHAPATRA/Programs/README.md

 #### 4. Min Cost Path -
-          Find the minimum cost to reach from one cell to another where each cell represents the cost of traversing through that list.
+          Find the minimum cost to reach from one cell to another where each cell represents the cost of traversing through that cell.